 Applicants should have an interest in country music and the history of sound recordings, both recording and playback.
 Previous work and knowledge of sound formats, and/or in cataloging and library science is preferred.

-Admission Sales and Service Internship
+Museum Sales and Guest Relations Internship

 Responsibilities include, but are not limited to, the following: